QubiQ/qu-server-tools/import_opening_journal/README.rst

 To configure this module, you need to:

-1. Create an Account move and get its ID (you can get it by activating the developer mode), you'll need it for the template.csv
+1. Create an Account move and get its ID (you can get it by checking the url #id=<number>), you'll need it for the template.csv

 Usage
 =====